John Neville II: Career

 In 1532 he was made a justice of the peace in Yorkshire and by 1533 was a Knight of the Body to the King.
 When the revolt known as the Pilgrimage of Grace broke out in Yorkshire in 1536, he was active in suppressing it.
 In 1540 he was made a Gentleman Pensioner but the next year was arrested and charged with treason for failing to report a conspiracy against the Crown.
 Initially held in the Tower of London, from there he was taken to York and on 15 June 1541 executed.
 As his widow and eldest son were pardoned, the family were able to keep their lands and goods.

 Family

 By August 1509, he had married Elizabeth, the widow of Sir Thomas Tempest (died 1507) of Bracewell then in Yorkshire, and the daughter and coheiress of William Bosvile, of Chevet.
+Elizabeth, Lady Neville, came to the Field of the Cloth of Gold in 1520.
 Children of theirs who married were: